 2. Reduce consumption of TV series, social media browsing and Internet surfing:

-Have you noticed how much time you spend per day watching series, scrolling through social media or surfing the internet just for fun?
+Have you noticed how much time we spend per day watching series, scrolling through social media or surfing the internet just for fun?
 Without even realizing it minutes fly by and we lose precious time that we could spend doing a short meditation or a quick flow.

 3. Modify the household management: